 Based at the comfortable Asa Wright Nature Centre, with great birding right off the veranda (and great food and drink right inside), we'll explore the rainforest of Trinidad's Northern Range, dry savanna and scrub habitats, and freshwater marsh.
 We'll travel to Caroni Swamp, where at dusk the spectacle is unforgettable, as long lines of luminescent Scarlet Ibis drift in to their roost, perching like so many ornaments in the mangroves.

-On Tobago, we'll search for Rufous-vented Chachalaca, the very rare White-tailed Sabrewing, and the beautiful Blue-backed Manakin, and we'll make a boat trip to Little Tobago where Red-footed and Brown boobies and elegant Red-billed Tropicbirds nest.
+On the island of Tobago, we'll search for Rufous-vented Chachalaca, the rare White-tailed Sabrewing, and the beautiful Blue-backed Manakin, and we'll take a boat trip to Little Tobago Island where Red-footed and Brown boobies and elegant Red-billed Tropicbirds nest.
 Join us and discover for yourself the allure of the tropics.
 You'll see what brings naturalists and birders back again and again.